jeff5/very-slow-jython/docs/src/site/sphinx/plain-java-object-2/object-and-pytype.rst

     PyType.Derived.class --> metas.rep : registry

-    object "z : PyBaseObject" as z
+    object "z : PyObject" as z
     z --> MyOtherClass : type

     object "Other : ReplaceableType" as Other {